CatShape/ioBroker.ecoflow_catshape/README.md

 ```

 The important part is the property "<b>cumulateDailyByTimeId</b>" within "native":
-<br/>It's value defines the id (relative to the device) of the state to hold the cumulated value.
+<br/>It's value defines the ID (relative to the device) of the state to hold the cumulated value.
 In the Example above that would be the state:
 <br/>"ecoflow_catshape.0.HW51ZXXXXXXXXXXX.heartbeat.pv1InputEnergyToday"